FSteak/pythoncoursemkdocs/docs/Setup/Setting up IDE.md

 sudo pacman -S pycharm-community-edition
 ```
 For Other distros please download it from [Pycharm Community Edition](https://www.jetbrains.com/pycharm/download/?section=linux), or please read the manual to add the repo and install it<br>
-Gentoo users:
-If your machine can handle it then c'mon

 # For VSCod(e/ium) users
 Please install Python extension as it helps a lot